code-423n4/docs/roles/signal.md

----
-description: Signal is Code4rena's accuracy metric for wardens and teams.
----

 # Signal metrics

-The `signal` metric is a means of identifying wardens and teams who have consistently submitted valid findings.
+The `signal` metric is Code4rena's accuracy metric for wardens and teams: a means of identifying wardens and teams who have consistently submitted valid findings.
 For a warden or team, it is the ratio between the number of valid High- or Medium-risk findings versus all of the high and mediums they've submitted.

 `signal = findings / submissions`